 Purdue wide receiver David Bell has been named a finalist for the Biletnikoff Award, recognizing college football's most outstanding FBS receiver, the Tallahassee Quarterback Club Foundation announced this week.

-The Big Ten Conference leader in receptions and receiving yards, Bell joins Taylor Stubblefield (2004) as the only Boilermakers to be a tabbed a finalist for the prestigious award, Purdue announced in a news release.
+The Big Ten Conference leader in receptions and receiving yards, Bell joins Taylor Stubblefield (2004) as one of the only Boilermakers to be a tabbed a finalist for the prestigious award, Purdue announced in a news release.

 In 10 contests, he has totaled 1,207 yards to get within 100 yards of the Purdue record for receiving yards in a single season.
 Bell's 120.7 receiving yards per game rank fourth nationally, which also tops the conference.